 The requirement to make consistent decisions can be implemented by storing the decisions already made for some choices during the traversal.
-For this purpose, we introduce the type data Decision = NoDecision | ChooseLeft | ChooseRight where NoDecision represents the fact that the value of a choice has not been decided yet.
-Furthermore, we assume operations to lookup the current decision for a given identifier or change it (depending on the implementation of IDSupply, KiCS2 supports several implementations based on memory cells or finite maps).
-For a top-level operation that prints all values contained in a choice structure in a depth-first manner, these operations would be of the following types:
+For this purpose, we introduce the type where NoDecision represents the fact that the value of a choice has not been decided yet.
+Furthermore, we assume operations to lookup the current decision for a given identifier or change it (depending on the implementation of IDSupply, KiCS2 supports several implementations based on memory cells or finite maps):